rridley36/3-bit-ALU-and-Verification/README.md

 3-bit ALU and Verification

-This project implements and verifies a 3-bit Arithmetic Logic Unit (ALU) in Verilog.
+This project implements and verifies a 3-bit Arithmetic Logic Unit (ALU) in SystemVerilog.
 The ALU performs basic arithmetic and logical operations, such as addition, subtraction, multiplication, division, AND, OR, XOR, and modulo.
 A Verilog testbench is also provided to verify the correctness of the ALU using an automated test suite.